A fast and oblivious matrix compression algorithm for Volterra integral operators: Introduction

 a careful discretisation of \eqref{eq:volterra} gives rise to an algebraic system \eqref{eq:algebraic} with block Toeplitz matrix $\ttK$, and the discrete solution $\tty$ can be computed in $O(N \log N)$ operations using fast Fourier transforms.
-As shown in \cite{HLS1985}, an evolutionary computation can be realized in $O(N \log^2 N)$ complexity and requiring $O(N)$ active memory.
-The convolution quadrature methods introduced of \cite{Lub1988,Lub1988a,LO1993} treat the case that only the Laplace transform $\K(s)$ of the convolution kernel \eqref{eq:5} is available.
+As shown in \cite{HLS1985}, an evolutionary version of the matrix vector product can be realized in $O(N \log^2 N)$ complexity and requiring $O(N)$ active memory.
+The convolution quadrature methods of \cite{Lub1988,Lub1988a,LO1993} treat the case that only the Laplace transform $\K(s)$ of the convolution kernel \eqref{eq:convolution_kernel} is available.
 The \emph{fast and oblivious convolution quadrature} method introduced in \cite{LPS2006,LS2002} allows the efficient evaluation of Volterra integrals with convolution kernel in an \emph{evolutionary} and \emph{oblivious} manner with $O(N \log N)$ operations and only $O(\log N)$ active memory and $O(\log N)$ evaluations of the Laplace transform $\widehat k(s)$.
-This method has been applied successfully for the numerical solution of partial differential equations with transparent boundary conditions \cite{Hag1999}, boundary element methods for the wave equation \cite{Say2016} or fractional diffusion \cite{CLP2006}.
+This method is close to optimal concerning complexity and memory requirements and has been applied successfully to the numerical solution of partial differential equations with transparent boundary conditions \cite{Hag1999}, the efficient realization of boundary element methods for the wave equation \cite{Say2016} or fractional diffusion \cite{CLP2006}.